Jilissa Zoltko Slays In A Cupped Snakeskin Bikini With Thong Bottoms: ‘Missin’ The Beach’

 Jilissa Zoltko put her bikini body on display in her most recent Instagram update.
 She showed off her curves while revealing to her fans that she was missing the beach.

-In the racy snaps, Jilissa looked smoking hot in a black-and-white cupped snakeskin bikini.
+In the racy snaps, Jilissa looked smoking-hot in a black-and-white cupped snakeskin bikini.
 The top fastened behind her back and showcased her toned arms and shoulders, as well as her ample cleavage.

-The matching thong bottoms were cut high on her curvy hips and flaunted her tiny waist, lean legs, and round booty.
-Her flat tummy and rock hard abs were also on full display in the snap.
+The matching thong bottoms were cut high on her curvy hips, flaunting her waist, legs, and booty.
+Her flat tummy and rock-hard abs were also on full display in the snap.
 She accessorized the look with gold bracelets on her wrist and a dainty chain around her neck.

-In the first photo, she stood on the beach with her hip pushed to one side.
+In the first photo, Jilissa stood on the beach with her hip pushed to one side.
 Her arms rested in front of her as she tilted her head and looked away from the camera.
 In the second shot, she stood with her backside facing the lens with her arms hanging at her sides.

-Jilissa wore her long, blond hair in a deep side part and styled in loose waves that fell down he back and rolled over her shoulder.
+The model wore her long, blond hair in a deep side part and styled in loose waves that fell down he back and rolled over her shoulder.

 Jilissa stunned with a natural makeup look.
 The application consisted of long lashes and black eyeliner, as well as defined brows.
-She sported sun kissed skin that was complemented with a shimmering highlighter on her face and pink blush on her the apples of her cheeks.
+Her sun-kissed skin was complemented with a shimmering highlighter on her face and pink blush on her the apples of her cheeks.
 She completed the look with pink lipstick.

-Jilissa’s 686,000-plus followers fell in love with the snaps, clicking the like button more than 28,000 times since they were published to her account.
+Jilissa’s 686,000-plus followers fell in love with the snaps, clicking on the “like” button more than 28,000 times since they were published to her account.
 Fans also flooded the comments section with over 350 messages.

 “This suit is everything!!” one follower wrote.